Frequently Asked Questions

 Q) What if I only had Group Insurance Commission health insurance for part of the year?
 Will I still receive Form 1095-B?

 A) Yes, your form shows which months you had Group Insurance Commission coverage with Harvard Pilgrim Health Care, Tufts Health Plan, or the UniCare State Indemnity Plan.
-If you are enrolled in one of these GIC plans, the state will report to the IRS all months of Group Insurance Commission coverage meeting the coverage requirements and is providing you with Form 1095-B. If you were a member of the GIC’s Fallon Health, Health New England or Neighborhood Health Plans for part of the year, you will receive a 1095-B form from your health plan for those months of coverage.
+If you are enrolled in one of these GIC plans, the state will report to the IRS all months of Group Insurance Commission coverage meeting the coverage requirements and is providing you with Form 1095-B. If you were a member of the GIC’s Fallon Health, Health New England or AllWays Health Partners for part of the year, you will receive a 1095-B form from your health plan for those months of coverage.

 Q) What will happen if I only had health coverage for part of the year?